skx/evalfilter/README.md

 ## Standalone Use

-If you wish to experiment you can install the standalone driver:
+If you wish to experiment with script-syntax you can install the standalone driver:

 ```
 go get github.com/skx/evalfilter/cmd/evalfilter

 ```

 Once installed you can execute a script against an object with two attributes `Name` (string) & `Age` (int).

 This can also be used for confirming problems identified via [fuzz-testing](FUZZING.md).